hashicorp/vault/website/source/intro/getting-started/first-secret.html.md

 data via the CLI is often logged in shell history.
 For real secrets, please use files.
 See the link above about reading in from `STDIN` for more information.

-## Reading a Secret
+## Getting a Secret

-As you might expect, secrets can be read with `vault read`:
+As you might expect, secrets can be gotten with `vault get`:

 ```text
 $ vault kv get secret/hello